 - Need an in-between pan size?
 These pans are ABS plastic and easy for you to customize.
-Start with a pan larger than what you need, and the ends can be cut off (hacksaw, jigsaw, etc.) and a piece cut to re-close the end and glue to the pan with ABS Glue (black glue, available at the hardware store on the plumbing isle).
+Start with a pan larger than what you need, and the ends can be cut off (hacksaw, jigsaw, dremel) and a piece cut to re-close the end and glue to the pan with ABS Glue (sold here on Amazon: https://amzn.to/2WkzxSG).
 This glue will weld the plastic, making it watertight and very strong.

 - The small 'Mini' size can be used with any normal bathroom sized sink where a normal round drain isn't desired.
 Example- using a 1.5" long piece of Plexiglas to create a mini-slot drain on a bathroom sink mold, normally designed for a round hole in the concrete.

-- Made of very durable Black ABS plastic, 1/8" thick.
+- Made of strong Black ABS plastic, 1/8" thick.

-- Shallow profile (approx. 1" deep), and sloped toward the center to assist water to flow to the drain pipe.
+- Sloped toward the center to assist water to flow to the drain.

-- Drain pan has a small flange lip to attach screws through into the concrete if needed, and to provide a surface to silicone for a water-tight seal.
+- Drain pan has a small flange lip to provide a surface to silicone for a water-tight seal.
 Flange can be easily trimmed or sanded down if a smaller overall size is needed.

 - View TDS (Technical Data Sheet)